maximeperrindev/Archive-Manager/README.md

 	`pip install -r requirements.txt`
 	If an error occurred, you may have not installed correctly all modules.
 Check if all dependencies are correctly installed.

-	The utility is not set up and ready to work.
+	The utility is now set up and ready to work.

  - ### Launch
 	To launch Archive Manager, you have to install Python 3 => [tutorial here](https://realpython.com/installing-python/).